 Parameter Description DEPTH Section Input Gain Adjusts the level of the input signal.
 This allows you to offset the overall level once you have set the desired effect, in order to counterbalance the gain or loss of level that might occur.
 Attack Sharpens/softens the attack phases in your signal.
 With the knob at the middle position, the attack phases are not altered.
 From this position, turning the Attack knob to the left softens the attack phases, while turning it to the right sharpens them.

-Parameter Description Sustain at pos blongs/shortens the sustain phases in your signal.
-With the knob the middle position, the sustain phases are not altered.
-From this sition, turning the Sustain knob to the left shortens the sustain ases, while turning it to the right prolongs them.
-Limit fro hig Activates a hard limiter at the output, preventing the output signal from clipping.
+Sustain Prolongs/shortens the sustain phases in your signal.
+With the knob at the middle position, the sustain phases are not altered.
+From this position, turning the Sustain knob to the left shortens the sustain phases, while turning it to the right prolongs them.
+Limit Activates a hard limiter at the output, preventing the output signal from clipping.
 This can be useful when the Attack knob is set to a high value as this may produce amplified attack phases which become too loud.